-The most significant source of discretionary revenue to local governments in Florida is property tax revenue.
-The estimated countywide tax roll change (from the 2011 preliminary roll) for FY 2012-13 is an increase of 1.98 percent.
-In accordance with Amendment 10 to the State Constitution, the increase in property assessments for 2011 homestead residential properties was set at three percent.
-Despite the property tax roll increase, ad valorem revenue is budgeted at \$5.826 million less than the FY 2011-12 Adopted Budget.
+The most significant source of discretionary operating revenue to local governments in Florida is property tax revenue.
+The estimated countywide tax roll change (from the 2012 preliminary roll) for FY 2013-14 is an increase of 3.39 percent.
+In accordance with Amendment 10 to the State Constitution, the increase in property assessments for 2012 homestead residential properties was set at 1.7 percent.
+Due to the increases in property values, ad valorem revenue is budgeted at \$30.777 million more than the FY 2012-13 Adopted Budget.
 Non-ad valorem revenues are projected to increase for FY 2012-13 as the weak economy begins to rebound.
+The use of one-time revenues to support on-going operations has been reduced to \$26 million from \$42 million, a decrease of 38 percent.

 Proprietary agencies are supported entirely from fees and charges generated by their operations (as in the case of Aviation); by a special property tax (i.e. Miami-Dade Fire Rescue Service District and Library System); a special assessment (e.g. solid waste collection services in Public Works and Waste Management); or by proprietary revenue, including grants, which augment a General Fund subsidy (e.g. Parks, Recreation and Open Spaces).
-Certain proprietary revenues also support functions in multiple departments, such as storm water utility revenues, tourist tax revenues, and local option gas taxes (as described in Appendix J and K).
-Proprietary operations, such as the Aviation department and the Port of Miami, will grow to the extent that their activity and operating revenues permit.
-The residential solid waste collection fee is held flat at \$439 per year and solid waste disposal fees are adjusted by the consumer price index.
-Water and wastewater fees for operations are also held flat.
-The landing fee for Miami International Airport was decreased to \$1.75 from \$1.92.
-A small number of other miscellaneous rate adjustments are included in the budget, such as terminal, concourse and rental fees.
+Certain proprietary revenues also support functions in multiple departments, such as storm water utility revenues, tourist tax revenues, and local option gas taxes (as described in Appendix M and N).
+Proprietary operations, such as the Port of Miami and the Water and Sewer Department, will grow to the extent that their activity and operating revenues permit.
+The residential solid waste collection fee is held flat at \$439 per year and solid waste disposal fees are adjusted by the consumer price index which is 1.9 percent for FY 2013-14.
+Water and wastewater retail fees for operations and debt service requirements increased by eight percent, as approved by the Board of County Commissioners (BCC) on June 4, 2013 (Resolution 444-13).
+The bill of the average retail water and sewer customer (6,750 gallons per month) will increase to approximately \$45.39, or by \$3.36 per month.
+The landing fee for Miami International Airport, \$1.75 in FY 2012-13, remains the same for FY 2013-14.
+Miami-Dade Transit fares increased from \$2.00 to \$2.25.
+A small number of other miscellaneous rate adjustments are included in the budget, such as terminal, concourse and rental, parking, admissions to Vizcaya Museum and Gardens, and animal services fees.

 The proprietary departments pay an administrative reimbursement payment to the general fund.
 The administrative reimbursement payment is calculated by determining the percentage of the entire general fund represented by the internal support functions that serve the whole County and all departments.
 This percentage is then applied to the budget of the proprietary functions.
-This rate has been adjusted to 2.42 percent from 2.35 percent last year and then an additional contribution from proprietary funds was budgeted to support General Fund reserves.
+This rate has been adjusted to 3.3 percent from 2.42 percent last year.
 The payment from the Aviation Department is calculated utilizing a unique basis determined in concert with the Federal Aviation Administration.
-Consistent with past practices, administrative reimbursement revenue has been allocated between the countywide and unincorporated area budgets in the same proportion as the administrative expenses they support: 74 percent Countywide and 26 percent UMSA.
+Consistent with past practices, administrative reimbursement revenue has been allocated between the countywide and unincorporated area budgets in the same proportion as the administrative expenses they support: 73 percent Countywide and 27 percent UMSA.